-Better in the Raw for Dogs is designed to provide your dog with essential nutrients and protein for health and longevity.
-It makes balancing a raw meat diet at home, easy and convenient.
+Know Better for Dogs is designed to provide your dog with essential nutrients and protein for health and longevity.
+It makes balancing a raw or cooked meat diet at home, easy and convenient.
 Prescribed most often by Holistic Veterinarians.
 This healthy diet is ideal for all life stages and is made with 100% human grade ingredients.
 No grains of any kind are used.
 Just add raw meat and water.

 *Further details as to why rice bran is added: Rice Bran is an insoluble fibre for intestinal health.
 Not considered a grain, but rather the coating of the grain, with little carbohydrate content.
 Sweeps the large intestine much like fur or feathers of a prey animal.

 The ingredients we use are without exception of human grade quality.
 All raw materials are 100% natural, and no preservatives, colours, or other artificial additives are used.